Configuring Pocomail & Barca

 - Click OK to save your settings.

-I tend to do this with all antivirus installations because the certification means nothing to the recipient (it is advertising for the antivirus software).
+I tend to do this with all security software installations because the certification means nothing to the recipient (it is advertising for the antivirus software).
 You can't trust the sender for security — you have to take care of it for yourself.

 You can view